Mobula, Cownose Rays, and Sea Lions in Baja California

 Sea lion cubs horse-playing with each other and performing sprints and summersaults for the camera

-Curious older females causally approaching the divers and making the cutest faces and turns
+Curious older females casually approaching the divers and making the cutest faces and turns

 Keeping an eye on the territorial males that wanted to establish boundaries